-Corollary \ref{cor:DP-OWL} states Algorithm \ref{alg:DP-wERM} satisfies $\epsilon$-DP when it is run in the case of OWL with the Huber loss.
-The corollary is a direct extension from Theorem \ref{thm:wERM_sens} as all regularity conditions in Assumption \ref{assump} are satisfied. \begin{cor}[\textbf{DP guarantees of OWL via the DP-wERM algorithm}] Consider the approximate OWL problem
+Corollary \ref{cor:DP-OWL} states Algorithm \ref{alg:DP-wERM} satisfies $\epsilon$-DP for OWL with the Huber loss.
+The result is a direct extension of Theorem \ref{thm:wERM_sens} as all regularity conditions in Assumption \ref{assump} are satisfied. \begin{cor}[\textbf{DP guarantees of OWL via the DP-wERM algorithm}] Consider the OWL problem